boiling-hot-water/cup/README.md

 # cup
-Project to learn C and data structures
+This is project to learn C and data structures